thapasijan171/DSAwithSijan/src/content/blog/BinaryTreeGeneral.md

 <p>&nbsp;</p>
 <strong>Follow up:</strong> Can you flatten the tree in-place (with <code>O(1)</code> extra space)?

-## Solutions
+# Solutions

-### Solution 1: Find Predecessor Node

-The visit order of preorder traversal is "root, left subtree, right subtree".
-After the last node of the left subtree is visited, the right subtree node of the root node will be visited next.

-Therefore, for the current node, if its left child node is not null, we find the rightmost node of the left subtree as the predecessor node, and then assign the right child node of the current node to the right child node of the predecessor node.
-Then assign the left child node of the current node to the right child node of the current node, and set the left child node of the current node to null.
-Then take the right child node of the current node as the next node and continue processing until all nodes are processed.
+# Intuition
+The problem is to flatten a binary tree into a linked list in-place.
+The resulting linked list should be in the same order as a pre-order traversal of the tree.
+In essence, the tree should be transformed into a right-skewed tree where each node only has a right child.

+# Approach
+1. **Iterate Through the Tree:**
+   - Use a `while` loop to traverse the tree starting from the root.

+2. **Flatten the Left Subtree:**
+   - For each node, if it has a left child:
+     - Find the rightmost node of the left subtree.
+     - Connect the rightmost node's `right` pointer to the current node's right subtree.
+     - Move the left subtree to the right subtree position.
+     - Set the left child of the current node to `null`.

+3. **Move to the Next Node:**
+   - Move to the right child of the current node and continue the process.

-The time complexity is `O(n)`, where `n` is the number of nodes in the tree.
-The space complexity is `O(1)`.
+This approach ensures that the binary tree is flattened into a linked list with O(n) time complexity, where `n` is the number of nodes in the tree.
+The space complexity is O(1) as it performs the operations in-place without using extra space.

 #### Java